arpita-ch/TPG4920-Master-Thesis/README.md

 ## List of code scripts:

 ProxyDevelopment-General.ipynb : script to load database, define ANN model, hyper-parameter optimizaiton, training the ANN, and blind test established ANN.
 GAoptimizer.ipynb : script for GA-SPM coupling to solve well control optimization problem to find optimal values of BHP to maximize NPV.
-NPV-Calculator.ipynb:script for NPV_Eclipse and NPV_SPM calculation for whole database
+NPV-Calculator.ipynb:script for NPV_Eclipse and NPV_SPM calculation for whole database.
 ResInsight.py : script to fetch required reservoir data from ResInsight and export it into .csv files.